Intakhar-Ahmad/NeuroMyelin-G-Ratio-Analysis-Toolkit/README.md

 Use the portable version (no installation required):
 Download Portable Version  📦  (Windows only)  from here https://uofi.box.com/s/501nt4ptrnje43bmial0r1jrwa31ndfx All required dependencies are preloaded.
 Just unzip the folder and follow the instructions in the user manual, which is specifically tailored for the portable version.
-🎥 Don’t forget to watch the YouTube video tutorial for a step-by-step guide.
+🎥 Don’t forget to watch the YouTube video tutorial for a step-by-step guide to run it.